-Differences in features provided by both Oracle and MS SQL determine the tasks that DBA needs to carry out while managing and maintaining the concern databases.
-As per my opinion SQL server can be placed between MS Access and Oracle as far as its functionality, performance, and scalability are concerned.
+Differences in features provided by both Oracle and MS SQL determine the tasks that a DBA needs to carry out while managing and maintaining the concerned databases.
+In my opinion, an SQL server can be placed between MS Access and Oracle as far as its functionality, performance, and scalability are concerned.
 It is a simple and good work-group solution, simple to use and administer.

-Whereas Oracle on the other hand is much advanced and has more to offer.
+Whereas Oracle on the other hand is much more advanced and has more to offer.

-Here is the comparison in Oracle and SQL Server feature which draw us to a conclusion about how Oracle DBA job is tough as compare to MS SQL DBA job:
+Here is the comparison of Oracle and SQL Server feature which draw us to a conclusion about how the Oracle DBA job is tough as compared to MS SQL DBA job:

-Platform dependency – it’s necessary for oracle dba to have knowledge of multiple platforms from windows to all flavors of Unix from vendors such as IBM, Sun, HP, Digital, etc. whereas MS SQL is only operable on windows platform, a life of MS SQL dba is quite simple as compare to that of an oracle dba when it comes to administering databases on various platform.
+Platform dependency – it’s necessary for Oracle DBA to have knowledge of multiple platforms from Windows to all flavours of Unix from vendors such as IBM, Sun, HP, Digital, etc. whereas MS SQL is only operable on Windows platform, a life of MS SQL DBA is quite simple as compared to that of an oracle DBA when it comes to administering databases on various platforms.

 Performance and Tuning – MS SQL is far behind when it comes to tuning the databases.
-Let have a glance at features that are uncommon to Oracle and MS SQL Server.
+Let’s have a glance at features that are uncommon to Oracle and MS SQL Server.

-- In MS SQL, memory allocation is decided globally in the server properties memory folders, and that all applies for all memory and not caching and Therefore MS SQL dba has no control over sorting and caching memory allocation.
+- In MS SQL, memory allocation is decided globally in the server properties memory folders, and that applies for all memory and not caching, Therefore MS SQL DBA has no control over sorting and caching memory allocation.
 Whereas Oracle architecture has its own large manageable instance.
-Hence Oracle dba has much real control over memory and has much more responsibility in tuning memory for better performance.
+Hence, Oracle DBA has much real control over memory and has much more responsibility in tuning memory for better performance.

 - In MS SQL, all pages are 8K and all extents are always 8 pages.
-This means that MS SQL dba has no choice to specify a larger extent to ensure contiguous space for large objects.
-On other had oracle has concepts of extents, hence it tasks of Oracle dba to ensure the contiguous space for a larger object by properly allocating extents as and when
+This means that MS SQL dba has no choice but to specify a larger extent to ensure contiguous space for large objects.
+On the other hand oracle has concepts of extents, hence it tasks of Oracle DBA to ensure the contiguous space for a larger object by properly allocating extents as and when

-- Following are some more feature that MS SQL lacks and those determine the tasks of concern dbas:
+- Following are some more features that MS SQL lacks and those determine the tasks of concern DBA:

 Partitioning.
 Bitmap Indexes.